NREL/buildstockbatch/docs/installation.rst

 AWS User Configuration
 ......................

-To use BuildStock Batch on AWS, or enable automatic upload of processed Eagle results to AWS Athena, you'll need to configure your user account with your AWS credentials.
+To use BuildStock Batch on AWS, or enable automatic upload of processed results to AWS Athena, you'll need to configure your user account with your AWS credentials.
 This setup only needs to be done once.

 1. `Install the AWS CLI`_ version 2.